 Rainfall totals, across a broad range of timespans, were also very exceptional in December.
-Early in the month, rainfall associated with the passage of storm Desmond resulted in a new 24-hour rainfall record for the UK (341.4 mm at Honister in the Lake District) and a new 48-hr record at nearby Thirlmere.
+Early in the month, rainfall associated with the passage of storm Desmond resulted in a new 24-hour rainfall record for the UK (341.4mm at Honister in the Lake District) and a new 48-hr record at nearby Thirlmere. (see page? for discussion of issues surrounding record falls).
 Monthly accumulations were also outstanding.
 In Snowdonia, the Crib Goch raingauge registered 1,396 mm in December - equivalent to around twice the annual average for the Thames basin.
 And despite below average rainfall in some areas (e.g. parts of East Anglia), the December rainfall total for the UK exceeded the previous maximum for any month in the NCIC series.
 The previous maxima were also eclipsed for Wales and Scotland by a wide margin in the case of the latter.
-Additionally, the combined November and December rainfall total was the highest for any two-month sequence in the UK series.

-With many catchments close to saturation throughout December runoff rates were also outstanding.
-Preliminary analyses indicate that in a zone from south-west Wales to north-east Scotland, previous maximum flows were exceeded or closely approached in a substantial proportion of index rivers during December (see Table 1 below).
-On the 5th, the Lune at Caton (Lancs) and Tyne at Bywell (Northumbria) both recorded daily flows in excess of the previous maximum for England and Wales held on the National River Flow Archive - a repository of over fifteen million daily flows

-The credibility of a proportion of these new maxima is considerably enhanced by gaugings well in excess of 1000 m3s-1 on, for example the Tay and Tyne (see below); much to the credit of the hydrometric personnel involved.
+Additionally, the combined November and December rainfall total was the highest for any two-month sequence in the UK series With many catchments close to saturation throughout December runoff rates were also outstanding.
+Preliminary analyses indicate that in a zone from south west Wales to north east Scotland, previous maximum flows were exceeded or closely approached in a substantial proportion of index rivers during December- see Table 1.
+On the 5th, the Lune at Caton (Lancs) and Tyne at Bywell (Northumbria) both recorded daily flows in excess of the previous maximum for England and Wales held on the National River Flow Archive - a repository of over fifteen million daily flows.
+The credibility of a proportion of these new maxima is considerably enhanced by gaugings well in excess of 1000 m3s-1 on, for example the Tay and Tyne, (see Fig. 2); much to the credit of the hydrometric personnel involved.
 In Northern Island, the Mourne, having recorded its second highest flow in mid-November exceeded it on December 5th.

-More remarkably, the estimated outflows from Britain on
+More remarkably, the estimated outflows from Britain on December 5th exceeded the previous daily maximum, in a series from 1961, by a margin of around 30% (see Fig. 1).
+Less direct, but still compelling, evidence of the magnitude of the floods were the number of bridges (around 50) destroyed or rendered dangerous during the events, these included Tadcaster bridge built around 1700.

-Gauging (ADCP) on the River Tyne, December 2015.
-(Photot:Ian Downs, Environment Agency)
+Fig 2Gauging (ADCP) on the river Tyne, December 2015